AlfonsoJames/Budget-Tracker/README.md

 ## Description

-    This is transaction tracker that can be use online  or offline.
+    This Progressive Web Application is a transaction tracker that can be used both online and offline.

 ![License](https://img.shields.io/badge/License-MIT-blue.svg)